guerzon/guerzon/README.md

 ## about me

-- 🔭 I’m currently working at a Dutch bank as a DevOps engineer.
+- 🔭 I currently work at a Dutch bank as a DevOps engineer.
 - 🧰 My current stack is [Azure DevOps + Ansible + RHEL] for Spring Boot applications.
 - 🌱 I’m currently learning Go and practicing Azure Pipelines.
 - 💬 Ask me about Linux, RHEL, Google Cloud, architecting applications in Kubernetes, and DevOps tools.